Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 A switch or digital output device connected between the STP or IN and GND terminals of the connector.
 The only pullup resistor is the 100K nominal pullup in the microcontroller so the sink current requirement is tiny.
 The input must be active high when triggered.

 Similar to mode 4 except that the Z probe connector is used.
-In firmware 1.16 and later you can use the I1 parameter in the M558 command to invert the probe signal to select active low.
+In firmware 1.16 to 2.x you can use the I1 parameter in the M558 command to invert the probe signal to select active low.

 ##### Mode 6